rafayet-git/hos.sh/_posts/2025-08-02-overthewire-narnia-writeup.md

 There's nothing to do here for now.

 We've finished Narnia!
 Thanks for reading my writeup.
+Next stop: possibly Vortex or Manpage?